Self-Hosting Tesseral

 How you achieve this architecture is up to you; in the cloud-hosted version,

-Tesseral operates a wildcard subdomain (*.tesseral.app
+Tesseral operates a wildcard subdomain (*.tesseral.app) for

 “Tesseral-generated” subdomains, as well as a proxy supporting user-provided